YizhongHu/predicative_group_theory/README.md

 </div>

 ## Visualizers
-To make understanding Forge's output easier, we've included two visualizers:
+To make understanding Forge's output easier, we've included four visualizers, ([Demonstration](https://youtu.be/Ve37XGR1yAc)):
 - [Cayley Table Visualizer](https://github.com/YizhongHu/final_project/blob/master/visualization/group-viz.js)<br/>
   This visualizer displays the Cayley table of all groups in the instance.
 The output is read as the cell in row *i* and column *j* is *i ⬝ j*.
 At the top of the script, there are two variables the user can manually change: the `DISPLAY_TYPE` and `COLOR_SCHEME` variables.
 Setting the former to `"colors"` removes the letters and replaces them with colored rectangles, where each element has a unique color.
 Changing `COLOR_SCHEME` to `"normal"`, `"pastel"`, `"ruby"`, or `"sandstone"` changes the color scheme.
 The following are some example outputs:<br/>
  <p align="center">